farcasterxyz/docs/docs/developers/frames/v2/notifications_webhooks.md

 2. Have a user add the frame to their Farcaster client.
 You can trigger a prompt via the `addFrame` action.
 3. Receive a notification `url` and `token`, either as a result of the `addFrame` action or via a webhook.
 Save these to persistent storage.
 4. Send a notification by POSTing to the `url` using the `token`

-5. Optionally, listen for webhooks that tell you when a user adds/removes the frame and enables/disables notifications.
+You should also listen for webhooks that tell you when a user adds/removes the frame and enables/disables notifications.

 ## Create a Farcaster Domain Manifest